Doc-Le/PhysioActivities/README.md

 13. [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/)
     - Used to generate secret key

-#
-## Features
-#
-The easy navigation bar and at key places throughout the design.
-About us page with introductory information.
-Meet the team segment that presents each member of the team.
-Services page detailing each technique with a client comment.
-Make an appointment button that takes the user to log in or sign-up.
-User Easy access to the booking system, choose the type of service, clinician, time, and date.
-Online payment with a credit card.
-#

 ## Testing
-#

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 W3C Markup Validator - Results (link)
 Testing User Stories from User Experience Section

-#
 ## Further Testing
-#

 This app was tested on Google Chrome, Microsoft Edge, and Safari browsers This app was viewed on a variety of devices such as Desktop, Laptop, IPhone7, IPhone8
-#

 ## Stripe
 #
 ### Accept payments with Stripe Checkout